N. U. Jayawardena

 Deshamanya Neville Ubeysingha Jayawardena (commonly known as N. U. Jayawardena) (1908–2002) was a Sri Lankan Senator, economist, banker and entrepreneur.
-He was the first Ceylonese Governor of the Central Bank of Ceylon and founder of the Mercantile Group of Companies that formed the Merc Bank Sri Lanka, Sampath Bank and the former Mercantile Credit Ltd.
+He was the first Ceylonese Governor of the Central Bank of Ceylon and founder of the Mercantile Group of Companies that formed the Merc Bank Sri Lanka, Sampath Bank and the former Mercantile Credit Ltd. He was educated at St. Servatius' College, Matara.

 Early life and education

 N. U. Jayawardena was born in the backwaters of Hambantota, where his father was the local rest housekeeper.
 He was the eldest out of three sons and also had five sisters.
 During his childhood he was fed with kurakkan pittu, buffalo milk and curds.
 He attended St. Mary's School in Hambantota from 1913 to 1915 and from 1915 to 1920 studied at the St. Servatius' College, Matara.
 Thereafter, he completed his secondary education at St. Aloysius' College, Galle and then got his BSc in Economics from the Westfield College.
 In 1931, he obtained an external degree from the University of London, prior to which he passed a Clerical Services Examination in 1925.
 In 1938, he took a course in Business Administration at the London School of Economics.